dpEmu/dpEmu/docs/usage.rst

         {"model": KMeansModel, "params_list": [{"labels": labels}]}
     ]

 Interactive mode
 """"""""""""""""

-The final parameter of the runner system is a boolean telling whether to use interactive mode or not.
-Some of the functions for visualizing the results require the interactive mode, for some of them it's optional and most of them have no interactive functionality.
+The final parameter of the runner system is a boolean indicating whether to use interactive mode or not.
+Some of the functions for visualizing the results require interactive mode; for others it is optional.
+Most visualization functions have no interactive functionality.

 Basically what the interactive mode does is that it adds a column containing the modified test data to the resulting ``DataFrame`` object.
-The interactive visualizer functions use this data to display points of data so that e.g. the programmer can try to figure out why something was classified incorrectly.
+The interactive visualizer functions use this data to display points of data so that e.g. the user can try to figure out why something was classified incorrectly.

 Visualization functions
 ^^^^^^^^^^^^^^^^^^^^^^^

-The module ``src.plotting`` has a file ``utils.py`` which contains multiple functions for plotting and visualizing the data.
+The ``dpemu.plotting_utils`` module contains several functions for plotting and visualizing the data.

 A Complete Example
 ------------------